leohinterlang/argFace/README.md

 Then the command line arguments are parsed.
 Finally, the boolean class member variable `allOption` is tested to determine if `-a or -all` was specified as an option.

+The ArgPrototype model uses reflection to access even private variables.
+This is useful in the early stages of development for a program.

 ArgFace uses various operational models that determine the way that information is exchanged between the interface and the program.